Unity-Technologies/com.unity.multiplayer.docs/transport/workflow-client-server-secure.md

 openssl req -x509 -new -nodes -key clientPrivateKeyForRootCA.pem -sha256 -days 1095 -out myGameClientCA.pem
 ```

 You will be prompted to answer several questions.
-Most of the answers are not that important within the present context.
+Most of the answers aren't that important within the present context.
 It is, however, useful to use a common name that makes sense for you to identify this certificate amongst others.
 Ideally, you would want to use your domain name if you have one.

 #### Generate the root-signed certificate to use with the server